wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 To completely disable all updates, check out the files under the directory `/etc/apt/apt.conf.d/`.
 Certain files contain switches that configure automatic update.
 In my case (`Ubuntu 20.04 LTS`), it is a file named `10periodic`, and I disabled the switch `APT::Periodic::Update-Package-Lists` by changing its value to `"0"`.
+Some online resources also indicate that you should look into the file `20auto-upgrades` under the same directory.
+In my case, I did not see that file, and the options are actually in `10periodic`.

 Please note that what I described in this section only applies to an emulated system, where security is not a concern, and that we want to minimize performance noise introduced by unrelated applications as much as possible.